-Japanese is a fascinating language known for its rich variety of meanings and nuances.
-A unique feature of the language is the ability to convey information and emotions using short sound expressions, often consisting of just one or two syllables.
+Japanese is a fascinating language, known for its rich variety of meanings and nuances.
+A unique characteristic of the language is its ability to convey information and emotions using short sound expressions, often composed of just one or two syllables.

-There are also occasions when only one syllable has several meanings, be it a particle, word or a sound expression.
-In this article, we are going to see different expressions and their meanings composed of simple vowels or syllables.
+There are also occasions when just one syllable has several meanings, whether it is a particle, word, or a sound expression.
+In this article, we will see different expressions and their meanings composed of simple vowels or syllables.

 We also recommend reading: Learn 200 Japanese Onomatopoeias

-Sometimes a simple Japanese short or long vowel can convey an idea, answer or meaning.
-Let's start by seeing how these vowels have power in the language even alone?
+Sometimes a simple short or elongated vowel in Japanese can convey an idea, response, or meaning.
+Shall we start by seeing how these vowels have power in the language even when alone?

 Expressions with the vowel え (e)

-Depending on how you say the syllable え you can indicate different expressions and meanings.
-If you use え in an intonation of doubt and question you may be trying to say:
+Depending on how you say the syllable “え”, you can indicate various expressions and meanings.
+If you use “え” with a tone of doubt and question, you might be trying to say:

 - What?